ilikerobots/sqflite_migration_plan/README.md

 When an Operation's error strategy for a given operation is `Throw`, an encountered exception is captured and encapsulated in a `DatabaseMigrationException`, with the original underlying exception assigned to the `cause` field.
 Additional information, such as the specific version that encountered the error, is included in the exception.

-The exception is handled normally by sqflite's openDatabase() method, which encapsulates the migration procedure in a transaction.
+The exception is handled normally by sqflite's `openDatabase()` method, which encapsulates the migration procedure in a transaction.
 A thrown exception in an operation will cancel the _entire_ onCreate, onUpgrade, or onDowngrade database transaction, leaving the database untouched from its original state.

 Note however, that any non-database side-effects contained in operations that have run in the course of a failed migration will be persistent.
-Such side effects should be avoided.
+Generally, such side effects should be avoided.

 #### Ignore